adamingwersen/blog/_posts/2016-27-07-Building-a-multipurpose-server-at-home.markdown

 <h2><center> Picking the RAM </center></h2>

 Picking RAM is not very difficult.
 However, when picking RAM for a server-setup one should be aware, that there's something called ECC RAM, which is Error-Correction-Code RAM.
 Also, server-RAM differs in typically being RDIMM or LRDIMM.
-I went with the Crucial Brand, as they had an elaborate compatibility guide, [Crucual Advisor Tool](http://www.crucial.com/usa/en/memory-info?cm_re=top-nav-_-flyout-memory-_-us-memory).
+I went with the Crucial Brand, as they had an elaborate compatibility guide, [Crucial Advisor Tool](http://www.crucial.com/usa/en/memory-info?cm_re=top-nav-_-flyout-memory-_-us-memory).
 The processor required the RAM to be, at best 2133 TM/s and DDR4.
 So i chose accordingly.
 I went with 2 16GB ECC RDIMM Server RAM Sticks.

-The motherboard has 8 RAM slots, so picking the 2x16GB sticks instead of e.g. 8x4GB sticks allows me to keep the existing RAM when expanding.
+The motherboard has 8 RAM slots, so picking the 2x16GB sticks instead of e.g. 8x4GB sticks allows me to keep these existing RAM when expanding - and not being required to replace any RAM in the near future.

 <center><img src="http://images17.newegg.com/is/image/newegg/20-148-840-Z01?$S640$"></center>